 We recognize that dog and cat overpopulation is a major burden on our communities resulting in many unwanted animals.
 The most effective way to prevent this is sterilization; therefore, our goal is to spay and neuter as many animals as possible.
 We are a fundraising and networking organization, dedicated to raising funds for animal rescue work, including but not limited to the spay and neuter of dogs and cats.
 We promote camaraderie and networking among animal rescue groups and individuals involved in improving animal welfare.
-The funds we raise are used to assist animal rescue groups and individual pet owners with expenses for sterilization, vaccines and extreme medical procedures needed to save or improve the quality of life for companion animals.

 That’s What Friends Are For, Inc. is an all-volunteer, non profit organization, that brings together caring and compassionate people in a network that is helping to fund animal rescue efforts in the CSRA.
 We are dedicated to raising funds for animal rescue work, including spay and neuter of dogs and cats, owned or stray, and so much more.
 We believe that together we can make a huge difference in the pet overpopulation crisis that currently results in so many abandoned, neglected, abused and euthanized dogs and cats.
 The funds we raise together are given to legitimate animal rescue organizations that are struggling to do great things for companion animals in our communities.